CraftAndCode/alien-pet/alienpet.md

 ```

 ## Step 5 @showHint
-### Make your pet fall asleep
+### 3. Send your pet to sleep
 This task is more complex.
-You need to modify the code as shown.
-You'll find all the required blocks in your toolbox.
+You will need to modify the code from the previous task as shown.
+You'll find all the necessary blocks in your toolbox.
 When the new code is assembled, your pet should sometimes go to sleep.
 Shake your pet to wake it up!
 ```blocks
 basic.forever(function () {
     while (petmood == 5) {